Netcracker/DRNavigator/documentation/public/installation.md

    * `SM_NAMESPACE` - The namespace name for Site-Manager service.
 For example, `site-manager`;
    Save and close edited template.

-### Certificates prerequisite
+### Certificates Prerequisite

-Generate self-signed certificates for the `site-manager` service if you do not want to integrate with cert-manager or OpenShift service serving certificates mechanism.
+Generate self-signed certificates for the `site-manager` service, if you do not want to integrate with cert-manager or OpenShift service serving certificates mechanism.

 1. Create a configuration file for generating the SSL certificate: